 However, the trend is turning around, with more Australians now moving to New Zealand.
-The AUD and NZD are always relatively close.
-Small changes do happen to the pairing, which can have a significant impact on expats and investors alike.
+The Australia to NZ dollar exchange rate is always relatively close to parity.
+Small changes happen to the pairing, which can have a significant impact on expats and investors alike.

-The only aspect that you should be concerned about when transferring money to New Zealand is the exchange rate used by the company chosen to handle your international money transfer.
+The primary aspect that you should be concerned about when transferring money to Australia from New Zealand is the exchange rate used by the company chosen to handle the transfer.
 Because historically the difference between the AUD and NZD has been so low, every 0.01% counts.
 The maximum difference between the two currencies in the last 5 years was about 0.10%.

 The companies featured in our money transfer comparison at the top of this page, are all providing better exchange rates than the usual banks found in Australia and New Zealand.